oracle/terraform-provider-oci/website/docs/r/data_safe_sql_firewall_policy_management.html.markdown

 * `allowed_client_programs` - The list of allowed client programs for the SQL firewall policy.
 * `compartment_id` - The OCID of the compartment containing the SQL firewall policy.
 * `db_user_name` - The database user name.
 * `defined_tags` - Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm) Example: `{"Operations.CostCenter": "42"}`
-* `description` - The description of the SQL firewall policy.
+* `description` - The description of the SQL Firewall policy.
-* `display_name` - The display name of the SQL firewall policy.
+* `display_name` - The display name of the SQL Firewall policy.
-* `enforcement_scope` - Specifies the SQL firewall policy enforcement option.
+* `enforcement_scope` - Specifies the SQL Firewall policy enforcement option.
 * `freeform_tags` - Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm)  Example: `{"Department": "Finance"}`
 * `id` - The OCID of the SQL firewall policy.
 * `lifecycle_details` - Details about the current state of the SQL firewall policy in Data Safe.